naomiyehuda/cpq-compiler/README.md

 ### Requirements

-The only requirement for building the project is to have [Visual Srudio 2019](https://visualstudio.microsoft.com/vs/community/). (for avoiding an heavy installation, check C# only)
+The only requirement for building the project is to have [Visual Srudio 2019](https://visualstudio.microsoft.com/vs/community/). (for avoidance of full installation, check C# only)

 ## Folders in this directory
 <pre>